MuhammadMillwala/Facial-Emotion-Recognition/README.md

 ## Usage

-To run the facial_emotion_detection script, you will need to have Python 3 and the Keras library installed.
-You can install Keras using pip:
+To run the facial_emotion_detection script, you will need to have Python 3 and the following libraries installed.
+You can install them using pip:

 ```
 pip install keras
+pip install tensorflow
-pip install keras
+pip install opencv-python
 ```

 To run the dateGeneration script, you will need to have Python 3 and the MTCNN library installed.
 You can install MTCNN using pip: